Alloy Artifacts

 [Truecraft 509 10 Inch Tongue-and-Groove Pliers]

-Fig. 46B shows a pair of Truecraft 509 10 inch tongue-and-groove pliers, stamped with the "Truecraft" Hex Hogo and model number on the upper handle, with a foged-in "95K 1P" code on the bottom handle.
+Fig. 51 shows a pair of Truecraft 509 10 inch tongue-and-groove pliers, stamped with the "Truecraft" Hex Logo and model number on the handle, with "Japan" on the back side.

 The overall length is 10.5 inches fully extended, and the finish is chrome plating with polished faces.